 What is the role of the Graduate Group faculty in Performance Studies?

 The Graduate Group in Performance Studies is composed of scholarly faculty from within TDPS as well as a network of faculty whose work engages issues of performance from a variety of disciplinary angles.
 Graduate Group faculty rotate in two and three-year cycles onto the Executive Committee which is responsible for graduate admissions, curriculum decisions, and graduate student reviews.
-Graduate Group “affiliate” members regularly admit PS students into their courses and serve on their orals and dissertation committees.
+Graduate Group “affiliate” members regularly admit PS students into their courses and serve on their qualifying exams and dissertation committees.
 Graduate Group “core” members serve on the Executive Committee and can also serve as dissertation directors.

 Can I apply to the doctoral program if I have a BFA?

 Some students are justifiably concerned that their undergraduate degree has not prepared them for doctoral research.
 In those cases, we encourage candidates to take interim steps through coursework or other kinds of intellectual affiliation to develop skills as a researcher and theorist.